Boiarshinov/english/passive_voice.md

 With the modals: `modal + be + verb 3rd form`
 > A Nintendo Switch controller can be used for the Just Dance game.

+In future tense structure will be as: `will + be + verb 3rc form`.
+> Julia is preparing dance competition.
+A winner will be awarded with the latest release of Just Dance videogame.

 The action performer is introduced by the `by` preposition or is ommited.
 Just as in the previous sentence, lol.